Papago Sports Complex Multiuse Trail

 Some of the perimeter improvements to the sports complex along McDowell Road and 64th Street are nearing completion which will allow Scottsdale to complete the first phase of trail improvements along McDowell Road and 64th Street.
-After reviewing the following information, please let us know what you think of the proposed improvements by filling out the comment form.

 The following graphic illustrates the relocation of construction fencing near the corner of McDowell Road and 64th Street.
 The red line represents where the fence was located to define the construction boundary.
 The blue line represents the new temporary location which is where the fence was moved in September 2020 and exists today.
 The green line represents the final location of the fencing once the project construction is complete.